Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Splitting scheme

 \subsection{Trace formula for the mass}

 It is well known that, under periodic boundary conditions for instance, the mass, or $L^2$-norm or density

-of the deterministic Schr\"odinger equation $\ii \frac{\partial u}{\partial t}-\Delta u-V[u]u=0$, where $V[u]=V$ (external potential) or $V[u]=V\star|u|^2$ (nonlocal interaction) or $V[u]=|u|^2$ (cubic), is a conserved quantity.
+of the deterministic Schr\"odinger equation $\ii \frac{\partial u}{\partial t}-\Delta u-V[u]u=0$, where $V[u]=V$ (external potential) or $V[u]=V\star|u|^2$ (nonlocal interaction) or $V[u]=|u|^2$ (cubic nonlinearity), is a conserved quantity.
 In the stochastic case under consideration, one immediately gets a trace formula for the mass of the exact solution of equation \eqref{sse} as well as for the numerical solution given by the splitting scheme \eqref{S1}.

 \begin{proposition} Consider the stochastic Schr\"odinger equation \eqref{sse} with a trace class covariance operator $Q$ and an initial value satisfying $\E[M(u_0)]<\infty$.
 We assume that the nonlinearity in \eqref{sse} is such that $F(u)=V[u]u$, where $V[u]$ is real-valued and a function of the modulus $|u|$.
-Furthermore, we assume that an exact global solution exists and that the differential equation in the splitting scheme can be solved exactly.
-This is the case for instance when one considers an external potential, a nonlocal interaction, a cubic or power-law nonlinearity.
+Furthermore, we assume that an exact global solution exists.
+Finally, we assume\footnote{This is the case for instance when one considers an external potential, a nonlocal interaction, a cubic or power-law nonlinearity.} that the differential equation, $\ii \dot{u}=F(u)=V[u]u$, in the splitting scheme can be solved exactly.

 Then, the exact solution \eqref{mild} satisfies a trace formula for the mass: